 Photo: Je Gendun Chopel Memorial Museum in Lhasa

 The memorial museum was constructed around a few years ago.
 They are three floors to witness the great works of Je Gendun Chopel.

-Writing a travel diary is very rare in the Tibetan culture.
+Writing a travel diary is very rare in Tibetan culture.
 Through this book, we can learn more about the beauties of many other regions in our world.
-This travel diary is also one of the best travel Guide for Tibetan pilgrims.
+This travel diary is also one of the best travel Guides for Tibetan pilgrims.

-Few of the modern 21st-century popular travel Guidebooks are lonely planet Guidebook and the Footprint.
-This travel Guidebook shows that the wisdom's of Tibetan ancestors were very much ahead since Tibetans have already started writing the Guidebook during the 20th century.
+A few of the modern 21st-century popular travel Guidebooks are lonely planet Guidebook and the Footprint.
+This travel Guidebook shows that the wisdom of Tibetan ancestors was very much ahead since Tibetans have already started writing the Guidebook during the 20th century.

 Thank you for reading the first Tibetan travel Guidebook from Je Gendun Chopel.
 For Tibet travel information or booking a tour to Tibet.
 Email us at [email protected]